How to Celebrate Chinese New Year in Calgary

 This is probably the city’s biggest Chinese New Year celebration.
 On February 10, the opening festivities include martial art demonstrations, performances, a market with 50 booths and lion dances.
 Celebrations will also take place here on February 11, 17 and 18, so you can still experience the holiday even if you missed the festival kick-off.

 Calgary Chinese Cultural Centre, 197 1 St. S.W., culturalcentre.ca

 This cultural and fundraising event begins at 5:30 p.m. with cocktails.
-The Chinese dinner and entertainment kicks off at 7:15 p.m., which is followed by a dance and live band at 9 p.m.
+The Chinese dinner starts at 7:15 p.m., which is followed by a dance and live band at 9 p.m.
 Tickets are $98 per person.
-The dress code for the event is either formal or traditional Chinese attire.
+The dress code for the event is either traditional Chinese attire or formal.

 Regency Palace Seafood Restaurant, 328 Centre St. S.E., sienlok.org